ebx-bundler/ebx/README.md

    ebx -m app.ts
    ```

-### ES Modules
+## ES Modules

-EBX supports ES Modules by default.
-To use ES Modules in your project, simply add the `"type": "module"` field to your package.json file.
+To transpile your code into ES module syntax, incorporate the `"type": "module"` configuration into your `package.json` file.

 ## Polyfills for ESM Compatibility